amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 # Merge Sort

+## Study Note

+Here's a concise set of study notes to understand and memorize how the Merge Sort algorithm works:

+**Key Study Notes:**

+1. **Exit Condition:** The algorithm stops when there's only one element in a "half."
+2. **Merge Challenge:** The hardest part is merging.
+We assume both halves are sorted, so we only compare and arrange the smallest element.

+**Merge Sort:**
+Imagine you're using Merge Sort to sort the array: 6, 5, 12, 10, 9, 1.

+**Step 1: Divide**
+- Initially, split the array into two halves: 6, 5, 12 and 10, 9, 1.

+**Step 2: Divide Further**
+- Continue dividing: 6; 5, 12 and 10; 9; 1.

+**Step 3: Merge**
+- Begin merging the small arrays: 6; 5, 12 becomes 5, 6, 12.
+- Merge 10; 9; 1 into 1, 9, 10.

+**Step 4: Final Merging**
+- Compare and merge the two bigger sorted arrays: 5, 6, 12 and 1, 9, 10 become 1, 5, 6, 9, 10, 12.

+**Step 5: Sorted Result**
+- The final merged array is now sorted: 1, 5, 6, 9, 10, 12.

+**Merge Sort Algorithm:**
+1. If there's only one element, it's already sorted.
+Return.
+2. If there are more than one element, break the list in half and call mergeSort() on each half.
+3. Merge the two smaller sorted lists into a new list in a sorted order.

+By following these steps and understanding that Merge Sort works by breaking down, sorting, and then merging arrays, you'll have an easier time remembering and applying the algorithm.

 ## Pseudocode - Recursive Approach

 Certainly!
 Understanding and memorizing algorithms can be challenging, but breaking them down into smaller steps and practicing can make it easier.
 Here's a simple approach to help you solidify your understanding of the merge sort algorithm using a recursive approach, along with a pseudocode-like description: